23rd June 2023 - 12 min read

 5) Versa Cash

-The underlying fund for Versa Cash is the Affin Hwang Enhanced Deposit Fund.
-As such, it not shariah-compliant.
-Versa Cash also emphasised that its performance is on par with conventional FDs, with daily compounding of interest and monthly payouts.
+Versa Cash and Versa Cash-i also emphasised that their performances are on par with FDs, with daily compounding of interest and monthly payouts.

 |Charges/fees||– No sales charge |